 The air-sea toolbox has been upgraded to v2.0 and is no longer distributed here - go to the SEAMAT page to get the new version!

 Although the RDI binary and P-file formats are compact and efficient for storing data, it would be handy to be able to read that data into MATLAB.
-There are in fact various existing toolboxes that purport to do this, but I have found that they are a) much too complicated for what I want (requiring netcdf, etc.), b) or they don't work, or c) both.
-One reason why these programs often don't work is because RDI is constantly changing (improving?) the format of their files.
-After several years of off-and-on development I think I have all (well, most) of the various firmware/version dependencies sorted out....so...presenting:
+There are various existing toolboxes that purport to do this, but I have found that they are a) much too complicated for what I want (requiring netcdf, etc.), b) or they don't work, or c) both.
+One reason why these programs often don't work is because RDI is constantly changing (improving? evolving?) the format of their files as new instruments and instrument firmwares are developed. over time I have been keeping track of these changes....so...presenting:

 Also included is a demo script (adcpdemo) so you can see how it works.